An offer from the Federal Institute for Vocational Education and Training

 Exception: You come from the EU/EEA/Switzerland and you only occasionally practice your occupation in Germany.
 In this case you must register with the competent authority.
 Recognition however is not necessary.

 Non-regulated professions are not legally protected.
 Do you want to work in a non-regulated profession?
 In this case you do not require recognition.
-Do you want to immigrate to Germany from a third country?
-In this case recognition is generally required for a residence permit.
+However, a recognition procedure or an assessment of your higher education qualification may bring advantages for your future in Germany.

 What is vocational recognition?